Dr Adrian Quinn

 Adrian’s most recent research, on trial by media, was published in Media and Public Shaming: Drawing The Boundaries of Disclosure, edited by Julian Petley for I.B.
 Tauris in association with The Reuters Institute for the Study of Journalism at Oxford University.
 Adrian’s earlier work, on Wikileaks, appeared in Investigative Journalism: Dead or Alive?
 The book was launched at the Frontline Club and also featured in the House of Lords Communications Committee evidence hearing on investigative journalism, which complemented Lord Leveson’s inquiry into the culture, practices and ethics of the press.

 Adrian has previously written for Media, Culture & Society, The Sociological Review, The International Journal of Cultural Studies, The Social Science Teacher and The International Journal of Media & Cultural Politics.
 He has also written for the Times Higher Education magazine and broadcast on the BBC and commercial radio.
+He is currently finishing two journal articles.
+One is called ‘Citizen-journalists: from the Passion to the present.’
+The other is called ‘A trial of the mind: Pete Townshend & internet child abuse.’

 My research interests are in the areas of news, journalism and current affairs.
 I have researched conspiracy culture and media coverage of extremism.
 I have a developing interest in the reporting of the European Union.
 I have also written on whistleblowers and trial by media.